TrustFinity/patdryburgh.com/blog/_posts/2017-03-19-designing-in-uganda.md

 A couple of months ago, my friend and colleague [Boris Mann][boris] introduced me to Ed Levinson.
 Ed is an angel investor who has has been traveling to Uganda every January since 2011 to run umpiring training camps for Kampala's little league teams.[^2]

-Through this experience, [Ed][ed] “[became] interested in the educational and entrepreneurial aspects of international development” which led to a relationship with Ugandan founders David & Otim.
+Through this experience, [Ed][ed] “[became] interested in the educational and entrepreneurial aspects of international development” which led to a relationship with Ugandan founders David & Gerald.
 Their startup, [Ensibuuko][ensibuuko], provides cloud-based banking software solutions to microfinance institutions.

 These institutions — [Savings and Credit Cooperatives][saccos] and [Village Savings and Loans Associations][vsla] — serve sub-Saharan Africa's 500 million unbanked individuals.
 Unlike a bank, which in Africa provides its services at rates unaffordable by many people, these microfinance institutions aim to provide people the ability to save and borrow money when doing so with a bank is cost prohibitive.